Title

 Gloria Macapagal-Arroyo's Executive Order No. 218 establishes anti-drug task forces to bolster the Philippine Drug Enforcement Agency's operations, ensuring effective law enforcement against drug trafficking through coordinated support and funding.

-Q&A (EXECUTIVE ORDER NO. 218)
+Questions (EXECUTIVE ORDER NO. 218)

-Executive Order No. 206 dated May 15, 2003, was repealed.
+Executive Order No. 206 dated May 15, 2003 is repealed.

-It took effect immediately upon approval on June 18, 2003.
+It takes effect immediately upon approval.

 Analyze Cases Smarter, Faster